-The influence of Marsh’s social realism can be seen in Indiana’s High Yaller, which depicts an everyday scene of a young woman waiting at a bus depot.
-Indiana’s work has its origins in a 1936 Marsh painting of the same name, which portrays a woman walking down a Harlem street.
+The influence of Marsh’s social realism can be seen in Indiana’s Jo Ellen and the Bus Depot, which depicts an everyday scene of a young woman waiting at a bus depot.
+Indiana’s work has its origins in Marsh’s 1936 painting High Yaller, which portrays a woman walking down a Harlem street.
 Both works depict a woman going about an everyday activity, and in each the subject wears a yellow dress that provides a striking contrast to the more muted background tones.
 Another common element is the inclusion of less prominent male figures.
-In Marsh’s High Yaller a man, hidden between two staircases, gazes voyeuristically at the female subject, and in Indiana’s two male passersby glance at his subject through the station window.
+In Marsh’s Jo Ellen and the Bus Depot a man, hidden between two staircases, gazes voyeuristically at the female subject, and in Indiana’s two male passersby glance at his subject through the station window.
 Indiana had not yet developed his interest in the flat patterns with which he has come to be associated, and his creative reworking of Marsh’s painting captures the energy of the older artist’s choppy, calligraphic brushstrokes and swirling rhythms, imbuing the scene with a sense of movement.